MAC 3-Port Boost Control Solenoid & Harware

 Solenoid outputs → Top and bottom wastegate ports

 Allows ECU to apply pressure to dome for faster spool and tighter control.
+Recommended for larger external gates and high boost precision setups.

 Blow-Off Valve Reference Notes

+BOV should reference intake manifold vacuum source.
 Never share boost solenoid signal line with BOV reference.
+Dedicated manifold vacuum line recommended.

 Hondata S300 v3 Configuration